 Deciding to undergo bariatric surgery is a life-changing choice.
 As with any surgery, you want to ensure that your team is using the latest techniques and technology available to promote your safety and well-being.

-The Tijuana Bariatrics network of physicians in Monterrey and Tijuana, Mexico, utilizes specialized tools to perform laparoscopic bariatric surgery with smaller incisions, which can promote a faster, safer recovery and minimize scarring.
+The Tijuana Bariatrics network of physicians in Tijuana, Mexico, utilizes specialized tools to perform laparoscopic bariatric surgery with smaller incisions, which can promote a faster, safer recovery and minimize scarring.

 Why is laparoscopic surgery the preferred method for many patients?

 A Safer Alternative

 According to a study conducted by the Agency for Healthcare Research and Quality and released by the American Society for Metabolic and Bariatric Surgery, there have been "significant improvements" in bariatric surgery.
 The risk of major complications is a low 4 percent, and this improvement can be largely attributed to advancements in laparoscopic techniques.

 The doctors working through Tijuana Bariatrics use the laparoscopic procedure to perform: